dario-ramos/nd-assessment-tools/docs/dev_journal.md

 Watched a Laravel bootcamp course on YouTube, installed all the dependencies and created a working Laravel hello world app.
 Documented the whole process in README.md.

+Added auth to the project using the laravel-breeze library.